What’s the problem?

 An examination of the impact of unpaid infringement notices on disadvantaged groups and the criminal justice systems (February 2013) was produced by Monash University’s Criminal Justice Research Consortium.
 The report reveals that the fines system adversely impacts on some of our most socially and financially disadvantaged community members.
 The report includes a long list of recommendations aimed at improving the efficiency and fairness of the fines system, and preventing those at social disadvantage coming into contact with the criminal justice system over unpaid fines.

 Young people & fines survey summary (Youthlaw, December 2013).
-A report based on our on online survey in late 2012 that revealed just under half of the 296 young people who completed the survey had received at least 1 fine, with over two thirds being aged between 19 and 24 years.
+A report based on our online survey in late 2012 that revealed just under half of the 296 young people who completed the survey had received at least 1 fine, with over two thirds being aged between 19 and 24 years.
 One in four had received 4 or more fines in the last year and 12 per cent had 10 fines or more.
 One in four of those surveyed had at least $1,000 worth of fines, with almost half of these having fines over $5000.

 Youthlaw Infringements Campaign position paper (Youthlaw, August 2011).
 Infringements act to entrench disadvantage for already disadvantaged and vulnerable children and young people and increase their interactions with court system.
-In this position paper Youthlaw mad 8 recommendations aimed at making the infringements system a fairer, more consistent and efficient process for children and young people.
+In this position paper Youthlaw made 8 recommendations aimed at making the infringements system a fairer, more consistent and efficient process for children and young people.

 Youthlaw submission to: Infringement Trial – shop theft and wilful damage (2011).
 Infringements for these offences disproportionately impact on disadvantaged members of community.
 None of the young people Youthlaw has assisted who have received infringement notices for shop theft have been able to afford to pay the fine.
 Shop thefts under $600 are frequently opportunistic or connected to a client’s circumstances of disadvantage.